JamesLTaylor/QuantSA/pages/home/home_code_intro.md

 ### `Excel`
 The actual functions that get exposed to Excel and some utilities and features for the main add-in.
 This project heavily uses ExcelDNA.

-Whenever possible the functions in here should be wrapper that only convert data before sending it through to functions in `General` and `Valuation`
+Whenever possible the functions in here should be wrappers that only convert data before sending it through to functions in `General` and `Valuation`

+See [here](home_expose_to_excel.html) for more details about expsosing functions to Excel.

 ## Project details - General